Why most MarTech transformations in APAC fail due to culture, not code April 20, 2026 | 4 min Read

 Six months later, the silence is deafening.

-Code is Static, Culture is Kinetic
+Code is static, culture is kinetic

 When you treat a transformation as a procurement exercise, you are making a transactional error.
 You are buying a tool.
 But when you treat it as a cultural shift, you are initiating a transformation.

-There is a hidden tax on every failed transformation: Change Fatigue.
+There is a hidden tax on every failed transformation: change fatigue.

 Marketing teams in APAC are already stretched thin, managing diverse markets and aggressive growth targets.
 When you drop a new platform on them without addressing the cultural friction, you aren’t empowering them; you are burdening them.

-This leads to “ghost tech.”
-These are the licenses you pay for every quarter, sitting dormant on your balance sheet.
+This leads to “ghost tech”: the licences you pay for every quarter, sitting dormant on your balance sheet.
 They kill your bottom line silently.
-You are bleeding capital not because the technology is bad, but because you failed to invest in the human infrastructure required to support it.
+You are bleeding capital not because the technology is bad, but because you never built the human infrastructure required to support it.
+Vendors sell you the dream of efficiency.
+Traditional consultants sell you hours of implementation.
+Neither is incentivised to make your team self-sufficient quickly.
+They all profit from the complexity you are trying to solve.

 Most implementations end with a click-through tutorial.
 This is useless.
 You cannot train someone on buttons if they do not understand the data flow behind them.
 Operational literacy means teaching your team why the data matters, not just where to click.
+It means aligning incentives so that using the new system is easier than reverting to old habits.
+And it means leadership modelling the behaviour, not just mandating it.

 As you plan your next investment, stop looking at the vendor deck.
 Look in the mirror.